sansh72/Automated-Dustbin/README.md

 # Automated-Dustbin
-Repo: Arduino-based dusting system with HC-SR04 sensor.
+Arduino-based dusting system with HC-SR04 sensor.
 Detects dust, triggers cleaning with microfiber brushes/air jets via Arduino Uno.
 Revolutionizes cleaning with efficiency, versatility for homes, businesses.
 Compact, customizable design ensures thorough cleaning in tight spaces.
 Experience the future of cleanliness!

 Trigger Pin: When the Arduino sends a short pulse (usually 10 microseconds) to the trigger pin, it initiates the measurement process.
 This pulse acts as a signal to the sensor to start emitting ultrasonic waves.